Shadowcaster77/USRP_RX_MULTI_RECV/README.md

 # Description
+This modified work is based on tutorials provifded by Nilanjan from WINLAB.
+Some improvements are made with syncing up multi USRPs.
 USRP_RX_MULTI_RECV is used to create multi::usrp object of multiple synched SDR to recevive samples to files (metadata + IQ).
+This simple probram acts as an illustration to help users understand how multi::usrp works for developing more complicated programs as [Sounder](https://github.com/renew-wireless/RENEWLab/tree/develop)

 # Installation
 ### Dependencies: